Zucchini Tots

-Zucchini Tots are a low-carb gluten-free friendly alternative to classic tater tots.
-They're oven-baked, cheesy, tender and perfect as an appetizer!
+Zucchini Tots are a low-carb alternative to classic potato tater tots.
+They're cheesy, kid-friendly, and a great appetizer for gatherings!

 This post may contain affiliate links.
 Please read our disclosure policy.

-These zucchini tots are the perfect snack or appetizer to incorporate more veggies into your diet.
-They are baked rather than fried, and are a great low carb alternative for your football party.
-Quick and easy to make with just a handful of ingredients, they can be made ahead of time.
-These healthier tots are a hit with kids and adults alike!
+These zucchini tots are a different appetizer to incorporate more veggies into your diet.
+They are baked rather than fried, and are a great low carb alternative potlucks, parties and get-togethers.
+Quick and easy to make with just a handful of ingredients, they can be made ahead of time and are a hit with kids and adults alike!

 Ingredients to make the recipe: zucchini, egg, cheese, panko breadcrumbs and seasoning